TANAYADUDHE/learning-basic-libraries/README.md

-This all the code are the learning basic library. b.py
+This all are the basic library of python. b.py
 ![image](https://github.com/user-attachments/assets/4a34885d-3288-49bf-a2da-b5563b775c56)
 c.py